 It’s important that we make it clear to our children that mental health issues aren’t something to be embarrassed about.
 They need to be treated, just like any other illness.

-Asheville Academy for Girls is a therapeutic boarding school for young girls, ages 10-14, struggling with anxiety, depression, ADHD in girls, and other behavioral or mental issues.
+Asheville Academy is a therapeutic boarding school for young girls, ages 10-14, struggling with anxiety, depression, ADHD in girls, and other behavioral or mental issues.

-For more information about how Asheville Academy for Girls can help mental illness in children, call 800-264-8709 today!
+For more information about how Asheville Academy can help mental illness in children, call 800-264-8709 today!